sdg002/AzureTrials/container-app/docs/dnszone.md

 ---

+# What is an App Service Domain ?
+App Service domains are custom domains that are managed directly in Azure.
+They make it easy to manage custom domains for Azure App Service.
+Refer [this Microsoft link](https://learn.microsoft.com/en-us/azure/app-service/manage-custom-dns-buy-domain) for more information

 # How to create a DNS Zone in Azure ?

 When an **App Service Domain** resource type is created, an instance of **DNS Zone** type is automatically created.
 ![app-service-domain.png](images/app-service-domain-and-dns-zone.png)